Volantstream19/OB-nametag/README.md

     -   What needs to live in a persistence layer?
 -   Is there some state we need to initialize?
 -   Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be reused?)

+### html

+input
+button
+h1 for hello
+section as nametag container
+div for name display
+div for bottom section

+### event

+clicks on a button
+--grab input value
+--target name element - save it
+--change text content of target name display to input value